lu7did/ADX-rp2040/README.md

 ### Switches
 Like the standard ADX transceiver the design carries three (3) push (normally open) switches to signal:

-* UP up mode, up band in band setting mode and up frequency in CW mode.
+* **UP** change mode, up band in band setting mode and up frequency in CW mode.
 Also used to signal the start of the calibration mode on start-up (see below).
-* DOWN down mode, down band in band setting mode and down frequency in CW mode.
+* **DOWN** change mode, down band in band setting mode and down frequency in CW mode.
 Also used to signal start of serial configuration terminal on start-up (see below).
-* TX transmit mode, manually set the transceiver in transmission mode, also keyer in CW mode.
+* **TX** manual transmit, manually set the transceiver in transmission mode, also keyer in CW mode.

+The UP/DOWN buttons can be used, if pressed simultaneously to place the transceiver in **Band change** mode, when pressed at the start they can be used to place the transceiver in calibration mode, this behavior is identical to the ADX transceiver with it's origiinal firmware.
 ```
 ¡WARNING!
 The three resistors pulling up the switch voltage from +5Vcc in the ADX transceiver **needs to be omitted (not populated)**